HAEKADI/tp-elastic/README.md

 pandas==1.3.4
 ipython-autotime==0.3.1

-requests==2.26.0 (No need to install it, should come with the container)
+requests==2.26.0 (No need to install it, it should come with the container)
 ```

 If you do not wish to use a Docker container, use a simple virtual environment instead and `pip install` the packages listed in `requirements.txt`.